appreciated/vortex-crud/README.md

 `turbo-crud` is a high-level framework built on top of Vaadin Flow, designed to simplify the creation of CRUD applications.
 It uses a declarative configuration approach to define routes, UI components, entities, relationships and data bindings, reducing the need for manual coding.
 By providing multiple abstraction layers, turbo-crud leverages Vaadin Flow to dynamically generate routes and offers default implementations for UI representation, allowing developers to quickly build and manage CRUD interfaces with minimal effort.

+## Inspiration
+`turbo-crud` was inspired by systems such as [Directus](https://github.com/directus/directus), which enable user-friendly management of entities, structures and ui.

 ## Tech-Stack
 - **Spring Boot**: Backend API development and dependency injection
 - **Vaadin Flow**: Frontend UI components for building interactive applications